d4chinchilla/docs/back-end/log.md

 2019/02/21 modify code for DFT (tom)
 -------------------------------------------------

-I found that rounding the result of DFT may affect the result of x_corr.
+I found that rounding the result of DFT may affect the result of x_corr_dft.
 Therefore, I use setprecision for cout rather than rounding